leimurillo/Mol_Phyl_2021/Tutorials/4.MaximumLikelihood/Readme.md

 ## **IQTREE2**

-In this tutorial, we will analyse the xxx dataset with one of the fastest maximum-likelihood based phylogenetic programs [IQ-TREE2](http://www.iqtree.org) ([Nguyen et al. 2015](https://academic.oup.com/mbe/article/32/1/268/2925592)).
+In this tutorial, we will analyse the `15genes.phy` dataset with one of the fastest maximum-likelihood based phylogenetic programs [IQ-TREE2](http://www.iqtree.org) ([Nguyen et al. 2015](https://academic.oup.com/mbe/article/32/1/268/2925592)).
 IQ-TREE2 for Windows, MacOSX and Linux can be downloaded [here](http://www.iqtree.org/#download), you can install it on your personal computer.

 **Command line instructions and Tree inference**